A Place To Heal: Virtue Recovery Center Stands With Veterans And Families Across The United States

 Virtue Recovery Center operates as a nationally recognized network of treatment facilities that provides evidence-based, compassionate care for people facing substance use disorders and mental health conditions alongside trauma.
 Virtue Recovery achieves actionable treatment through a combination of clinical excellence and human-centered techniques, utilizing specialized programs for veterans, first responders, and underserved communities.

 Our team includes experienced clinicians, licensed therapists, and peer support staff - many of whom have personal or professional ties to the military - creating an environment built on trust, dignity, and respect.
-With locations in Las Vegas, NV , Houston, TX , and across the country, Virtue Recovery Center is committed to walking alongside every individual on their journey to recovery.
+With locations in Las Vegas, NV, Houston, TX, and across the country, Virtue Recovery Center is committed to walking alongside every individual on their journey to drug and alcohol recovery.

 Because everyone deserves a chance to heal - and a place that believes they can.